pkp/pkp-docs/dev/api/index.md

 The REST API will respond to HTTP requests with the requested data in JSON format.
 When receiving `POST` or `PUT` requests, it expects to receive a payload formatted in JSON.

+> The REST API is in early stages of development.
+The [Compatibility and Maintenance](#compatibility-and-maintenance) section provides some guidance for long-term maintenance of third-party applications built using the API.
+{:.warning}

 ## Access the API

 Use the following to access the `/submissions` endpoint when an application is hosted at `https://example.com/`.